-- a) prices are wholly controlled by trade organisations or government order and no reasonably satisfactory alternative is available. - b) work to be executed or goods, services or materials to be supplied consist of repairs to or the supply of parts of existing proprietary machinery, equipment, hardware or plant and the repairs or the supply of parts cannot be carried out practicably by alternative contractors. - specialist suppliers, consultants, agents or professional advisers are required and: - there is no satisfactory alternative; or - evidence indicates that there is likely to be no genuine competition; or - circumstances are such that a specialist needs to be assigned with urgency to mitigate against a legal and/or financial claim and delay would worsen the claim. - d) products are sold at a fixed price, and market conditions make genuine competition impossible. - e) the work is of a short-term nature to enable services to continue; short term is defined as a maximum of 3 months. - f) the work is of a one-off emergency nature to prevent danger or harm to any person. - g) a tendering exercise has been performed in accordance with this Code and only one tender has replied and has met the Council's specified requirements in accordance with Step 3 of this Code... - h) it is in the best interest of the Council to employ consultants or suppliers already contracted or previously contracted, within the last 12 months, following valid tendering procedures from other Council's or partners, to be employed for further work associated with, but not critical to an existing project.
+- a) work to be executed or goods, services or materials to be supplied consist of repairs to or the supply of parts of existing proprietary machinery, equipment, hardware or plant and the repairs or the supply of parts cannot be carried out practicably by alternative contractors. - b) specialist suppliers, consultants, agents or professional advisers are required and: - there is no satisfactory alternative; or - evidence indicates that there is likely to be no genuine competition; or - circumstances are such that a specialist needs to be assigned with urgency to mitigate against a legal and/or financial claim and delay would worsen the claim. - c) the work is of a short-term nature to enable services to continue; short term is defined as a maximum of 3 months. - d) the work is of a one-off emergency nature to prevent danger or harm to any person. - e) a tendering exercise has been performed in accordance with this Code and only one tender has replied and has met the Council's specified requirements in accordance with Step 3 of this Code. - f) it is in the best interest of the Council to employ consultants or suppliers already contracted or previously contracted, within the last 12 months, following valid tendering procedures from other Council's or partners, to be employed for further work associated with, but not critical to an existing project.

-- a decision is taken by the Corporate Director and Chief Finance Officer, which is formally supported by Cabinet, to suspend formal tendering procedures.
-All reasoning surrounding this decision must be clearly minuted and copied to the Procurement Manager. - j) Where a contract is to be entered into through collaboration with other Local Authorities or other public bodies and where a competitive process has been followed that complies with the Contract Regulations/Code of Procurement of the leading organisation but does not necessarily comply with Fenland's Code of Procurement.
+- g) a decision is taken by the Corporate Director and Chief Finance Officer, which is supported by the relevant Portfolio Holder, to suspend formal tendering procedures.
+All reasoning surrounding this decision must be clearly minuted and copied to the Procurement Manager. - h) Where a contract is to be entered into through collaboration with other Local Authorities or other public bodies and where a competitive process has been followed that complies with the Contract Regulations/Code of Procurement of the leading organisation but does not necessarily comply with Fenland's Code of Procurement.
+Appropriate checks will be carried out by the Procurement Team to ensure this Council's interests are safeguarded.